wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 ![Illustration of modes](images/23%20-%20Modes.svg)

 -   [Chorus](#chorus-mode) mode, the default mode, uses the internal LFO to modulate Pollux's frequency.
 This is indicated with a *teal* animation.
--   [LFO PWM](#lfo-pwm-mode) mode uses the internal LFO to modulate both oscillator's pulse width.
+-   [LFO PWM](#lfo-pwm-mode) mode uses the internal LFO to modulate the pulse with of both oscillators.
 This is indicated with an *orange* animation.
--   [LFO FM](#lfo-fm-mode) mode uses the internal LFO to modulate both oscillator's frequency.
+-   [LFO FM](#lfo-fm-mode) mode uses the internal LFO to modulate the frequency of both oscillators.
 This is indicated with a *green* animation.
 -   [Hard Sync](#hard-sync-mode) mode produces metallic sounds by syncing Pollux's ramp core to Castor's.
 This is indicated with a *pink* animation.

 ![Illustration of tapping the button](images/12%20-%20tap%20button.svg)